Updated guidelines to the standards for recording human remains

 A much longer extended document, along with a full bibliography and more images, for chapter 11 'Guidance on recording palaeopathology (abnormal variation)' by Charlotte Roberts is available at http://dro.dur.ac.uk/6160 (link is external), or can be sent as a pdf (by contacting email@example.com).

-BABAO has been working hard to create a Code of Ethics and a Code of Practice which presents general guidelines for ethical practice in relation to the handling, storage and analysis of human remains from archaeological sites.
+BABAO has been working hard to update a Code of Ethics and a Code of Practice in 2019, based on earlier editions prepared in 2010.
+These present general guidelines for ethical practice in relation to the handling, storage and analysis of human remains from archaeological sites.
+BABAO also recognises the ethical issues surrounding 2D and 3D digital imaging of human remains and developed a new Guidance Document on Digital Imaging with recommendations for best practice.
+These may be downloaded as .pdf files:

 These guidelines also cover aspects of decisions relating to retention, reburial and repatriation.